Peter Copeman

 Peter William Monckton Copeman FRCS (9 April 1932 – 13 July 2018) was an English dermatologist known as "Dr Spot" by his colleagues.
 He was consultant physician at Westminster Hospital and consulting dermatologist at Chelsea and Westminster Hospital.
 He treated many celebrities and also helped modernise Qatar’s medical services.
-He authored over a hundred peer-reviewed articles and pioneered research on allergic vasculitis and malignant melanoma.
+He authored over a hundred peer-reviewed articles and pioneered research on allergic vasculitis and melanoma.

 Outside medicine, he co-founded the Game Conservancy, where he arranged the regeneration of the British grey partridge.

 Early life

 Peter Copeman was born in London on 9 April 1932, the son of William Copeman CBE, a pioneering rheumatologist, and his wife Helen.
 His grandfather was Sydney Copeman who worked on the refinement of Edward Jenner's smallpox vaccine.

 He was brought up in Hampstead and educated at Rottingdean Preparatory School in East Sussex, which was evacuated to the Cornish countryside during the Second World War.
 Subsequently, he attended Eton College, where he demonstrated skill at shooting and during his final year, was captain of the Eton shooting eight at Bisley.

 He completed his undergraduate medical studies at the University of Cambridge before gaining admission to St Thomas' Hospital, London, and qualifying in medicine.
 He was awarded a gold medal for his PhD thesis on vasculitis and was awarded membership of the Royal College of Physicians (RCP), in January 1962 when the pass rate was less than 6%.